grybmadsci/aoc2020/README.md

 number of integers being summed (`M` above) gets closer to either bound of `0` or `N` (number of input integers), linear search would likely perform better because of the heavily constrained state space and overhead of BFS.

+## Day 2

+This problem's kind of boring, and I can't think of an expecially neat way to make it interesting, so you get a disgusting shell solution - a bash command that writes bash commands :wink: Don't look too closely at this one, other problems are way more interesting!